-In the first three quarters of 2020, SBAB's pretax income was SEK1,742 million, a year-on-year decline by 1.5%, mainly because of a negative net result of financial transactions, increased loan-loss provisions (in line with IFRS9) and reduced net commissions.
-Net interest income increased by 4.0% year-on-year during the first three quarters of 2020.
-SBAB's reported return on equity of 10.8% as of end September 2020, which is above the bank's internal of 10% target.
+In the first three quarters of 2021, SBAB's pretax income was SEK1,900 million, a year-on-year growth of 9.1% as the higher loan loss provisions that were taken in relation to COVID-19 last year were not repeated.
+Net interest income increased by 7.7% year-on-year during the first three quarter of 2021 due to higher lending volumes and lower cost of funding.
+SBAB's reported return on equity of 11.0% as of end September 2021, which is above the bank's internal of 10% target.

-Moody's-adjusted figures showed net income/tangible assets of 0.35% during the first three quarters of 2020 (0.39% Q1-Q3 2019).
+Moody's-adjusted figures showed net income/tangible assets of 0.35% during the first three quarters of 2021, in line with the same period in the previous year.
 This is lower than many of its Swedish peers, but should be viewed in the context of the very low risk of SBAB's loan portfolio.
-Model-based (IFRS9) loan-loss provisions increased to SEK34 million, representing 2% of pre-provision income, during the first three quarters in 2020 from SEK15 million during the same period in 2019.

-SBAB's net interest margin (NIM) fell slightly to 0.72% in the first three quarters of 2020 from 0.75% during the same period in 2019.
-We expect NIM to continue to be under pressure as competition in the mortgage market is intense.
-SBAB has benefitted from ultralow, even negative, yields on covered bonds, and spreads have now returned to around pre-corona levels.
-As net interest income makes up almost 100% of revenue, we expect that the continued pressure on NIM will only be mitigated by higher loan volumes.
+SBAB's net interest margin (NIM) increased to 0.75% in the first three quarter of 2021 from 0.72% during the same period in 2020.
+We expect NIM to be under pressure as competition in the mortgage market is intense.
+SBAB has benefited from ultralow, even negative, yields on covered bonds and spreads have now returned to around pre-corona levels.
+As the Swedish Riksbank will start to phase out its covered bond purchases at some point, we would expect higher long-term interest rates and hence higher funding costs for SBAB and other Swedish banks.

 To enhance customer offerings, in January 2016, SBAB acquired a majority stake in Booli - one of Sweden's largest housing websites and search engines for homes - which is included in SBAB's retail operations.
-As of year-end 2019, SBAB held 100% of Booli after acquiring the remaining shares in November 2018.
-Whereas we do not expect the site to contribute to SBAB's earnings in the next couple of years, but it does give the bank an additional sales channel.
+As of year-end 2020, SBAB held 100% of Booli after acquiring the remaining shares in November 2018.
+In May 2021, SBAB acquired 58% of the shares in Boappa AB, which is Sweden's largest communication platform for tenant-owners' associations, with a call option for SBAB to acquire the remaining shares of Boappa.
+Whereas we do not expect these sites to contribute to SBAB's earnings in the next couple of years, but it does give the bank an additional sales channel.

 SBAB is an efficient lender operating without a retail branch network.
-Although the bank's adjusted cost-to-income ratio has deteriorated in the last two years because of higher operating costs, it remains low at 34% for the three quarters of 2020 (see Exhibit 4).
+Although the bank's adjusted cost-to-income ratio has deteriorated in the last two years because of higher operating costs, it remains low at 35% for the first three quarters of 2021 (see Exhibit 4).